Second Hand Nursery Furniture

 4. Use a safe sleeping environment, night and day

-5. Sleep baby in your room for the first 12 months
+5. Sleep baby in their own safe sleep space in the same room as their parent or caregiver for at least the first 6 months

 6. Breastfeed baby.